 One year full-time (some offer 2 years part-time study)

-These are prestigious programs in medicine, nursing and health fields, aiming to help high-achieving students acquire knowledge, skills and attitudes to achieve excellence in future research study or career.
+These are prestigious programs in medicine, nursing and health fields, aimed at helping high-achieving students acquire knowledge, skills and attitudes to achieve excellence in their future research study or career.

 Coursework Master Degree, Graduate Diploma, Graduate Certificate

 To meet admission eligibility for future graduate research degrees at Monash, the selected postgraduate pathway course must include a significant research component i.e. at least 25% of one full-time-equivalent year of work, including a thesis.
 It is normally expected that a HIIA grade has been obtained for the research thesis or project.

 Some courses offer a research project or a thesis as electives.
 Students who are interested in future graduate research study must map their pathway course appropriately to ensure there are sufficient research components.
 If unsure, consult the relevant Course Coordinator (contact details in Handbook) and/or School/Department.